enonic/old-xp-doc/doc/tutorials/my-first-app/adding-countries.rst

 .. image:: images/country.png

 This content type defines form inputs for **description** and **population**.
 All content has a built-in field for **Display Name**.
-When the app is redeployed, this content type will produce the form seen below in the Content Manager app.
+When the app is redeployed, this content type will produce the form seen below in the Content Studio app.

 .. image:: images/country-content-form.png